-- Freshen carpets.
-Sprinkle on carpets and let sit for 15 minutes before vacuuming.
+Sprinkle baking soda on carpets and let sit for 15 minutes before vacuuming.
 Try adding cinnamon!
 Especially helpful with pets in the house!

-- Clean and remove marks (even crayon!) from walls and painted furniture by applying to a damp sponge and rubbing lightly.
+Just apply the baking soda to a damp sponge and rubbing lightly until the stain is gone.
 Wipe off with a clean, dry cloth.

-- Make sachets and stick in stinky gym shoes!
+Make sachets filled with baking soda and stick them in your stinky gym shoes!

 Related: The Best Way to Clean Grout